alex-bartleynees/portfolio/src/content/blog/minimal-api.md

 ## Conclusion:

-Minimal APIs are great way to build apis in .NET that allow for a great deal of flexibility and have many of the same ccapabilities as controller based APIs while the opt-in model allows for improved performance.
+Minimal APIs are great way to build apis in .NET that allow for a great deal of flexibility and have many of the same capabilities as controller based APIs while the opt-in model allows for improved performance.

 Check out all the code here! &rarr;
 <a class="link underline" href="https://github.com/alex-bartleynees/ProductFeedback.API_V2">Minimal Api Github repo</a>